North Atlantic tropical storm seasonal forecast 2009

 Because the dynamical-model grid does not fully resolve relatively small features such as tropical storms, the model output is adjusted using storm counts from past forecasts and observations.
 A similar adjustment is made for the forecasts of ACE index.
 The GloSea forecast implicitly includes predictions of the sea-surface temperature (SST) anomalies.
 This season the GloSea SST predictions for the two influential regions, the tropical North Atlantic and the tropical east and central Pacific, both favour below-average North Atlantic tropical storm activity.
 Cooler-than-average SSTs are predicted for the tropical North Atlantic, while for the tropical east and central Pacific GloSea predicts that SSTs will continue to warm, and will remain substantially warmer than average through to November.
 The best estimate of six storms (range three to nine) predicted to occur this season represents well-below average activity and is below numbers observed in recent years; the last time a total of only six storms was observed was in 1992.
 The ACE index is also predicted to be below average.

 Recent studies have shown that GloSea and other European dynamical models have considerable skill predicting the number of tropical storms - for example successfully predicting the change from the exceptionally active season of 2005 to the below-normal activity of the 2006 season.
-Last year the Met Office forecast was for 15 storms with a 70% probability range of 10-20; in the event, 15 storms were observed to occur.
+Last year the North Atlantic tropical storm seasonal forecast 2008 was for 15 storms with a 70% probability range of 10-20; in the event, 15 storms were observed to occur.

 The forecast has been produced following research collaborations with the European Centre for Medium-Range Weather Forecasts (ECMWF).